squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 The last bit in your sketch is about a possible way to implement reconfiguration, I think.
 Again, I would not force that way on all modules.
 I would just give them the new or "future" Module::Config object and let them figure out how to handle the transition.
 The arguments are very similar to the "one registered line at a time only" objections above.
 }}}

-... so we instead force squid to know in advance of loading any third-party module exactly what format its TheConfig class/structure has? create a new one, Parse into it, and pass it back to the component? in order to _save_ complexity?
+... so we instead force squid to know in advance of loading any third-party module exactly what format its !TheConfig class/structure has? create a new one, Parse into it, and pass it back to the component? in order to _save_ complexity?
 I don't believe I have to mention any of the problems associated with that to you.

 IMO thats _way_ more complexity and trouble than simply passing squid.conf buffers to the component.
 You could I suppose go the way of having pre-configure method/function return a void* that gets passed back.

 BUT. since we can only be doing reconfigure or not doing reconfigure.
-IMO again we should leave the TheConfig handling and details to the component if it even needs them.
+IMO again we should leave the !TheConfig handling and details to the component if it even needs them.

 Consider the third-party black-box component Widget dynamically loaded last configure time.
 In order to parse the widget_magic lines which part of the upper layer (squid) and lower-layer (component library) whats the minimum transfer of information and call complexity we can do?